AbigailSchidler/leetcode-prep/june-2025/june-19/notes.md

 There is another method that involves sorting the characters in the strings and then using a similar process.
 I can also implement this without using a `defaultdict` by first checking if the key exists.

+## Problem 5: Top K Frequent Elements

+### Initialization

+I initialized a dictionary `counts`, where the key is the unique number found in `nums`, and the value is the frequency of that number.

+I also initialized a list `res` to store the resulting `k` most frequent elements.

+### Algorithm

+First, I iterated through `nums` to process the counts of each number found.
+This time, I used a regular dictionary instead of a default dictionary.

+Next, I sorted the dictionary `counts` based on the value (the count), and then iterated through the sorted dictionary until the `k` elements were added to `res`, or all unique numbers were added to `res` if there are less numbers than `k`.

+### Challenges

+I wasn't sure how to sort the keys using the values, so I had to search it up.

+### Extra Notes